Rural Homes

 Relationships Before Programs: The Foundation of Trust

 Relationship building cannot be rushed or faked in communities where everyone knows everyone’s history.
 It requires consistent presence at community events where informal connections happen naturally.
 One-on-one conversations with diverse residents reveal perspectives that public meetings miss.
-Respect for local culture and history demonstrates commitment to community rather than resume building.
+Respect for local culture and history shows commitment to community rather than resume building.
 Earning credibility through small successes builds trust for larger initiatives requiring greater community investment.

 Regional Thinking, Local Action: Achieving Scale While Preserving Identity